Home

 What is the difference between DeFi and CeFi?

-To properly understand decentralized finance news, it is important to start with a few basic concepts.
+To properly understand DeFi news, it is important to start with a few basic concepts.
 DeFi, or decentralized finance, and CeFi, or centralized finance, represent two different approaches to financial services in the crypto ecosystem.

 DeFi operates without traditional intermediaries by using smart contracts on blockchain networks.
 Users keep control of their assets and interact directly with decentralized protocols in a transparent and permissionless environment.